Kids getting bored? Here are six clever recycled craft ideas for kids to do at home using the contents of your recycling bin!

 If you happen to have a couple of plastic bottles in your recycling (I like a bit of sparkling water now and again – a guilty pleasure – so often have a plastic bottle kicking about in the recycling bin) then collect them up to make your own recycled bowling set.

-Kids can decorate the outside however they like (although a fun way is to squirt a bit of paint inside, screw the lid on tight, and then get your kids to shake it until the inside is completely coated) and when they’re done, line them up and use a light ball as your bowl.
+Kids can decorate the outside of the bottles however they like.
+Another fun way to decorate them is to squirt a bit of paint inside, screw the lid on tight, and then get your kids to shake it until the inside is completely coated.
+When they’re done, line them up and use a light ball as your bowl.
 Striiiiiike!

 5. Crafty Bottle Cap Memory Game